radusw/tagless-free-monix-sample/README.md

 # tagless-free-monix-sample
-Sample App using Free Monad with Monix Task
+Sample App using the Free Monad and Final Tagless (for comparison) with Monix Task